sustainability

 Together, delegates and organisers can take action to build a better, healthier world.

-The organisers have chosen the Exhibition Centre Liverpool as the venue for our conference because they share our commitment to a more sustainable future.
-Their commitment is demonstrated through a number of initiatives including:
+The organisers chose Exhibition Centre Liverpool as the venue for our conference because they share our commitment to a more sustainable future.
+Their commitment is demonstrated through a number of initiatives, including:

-• Working with Carbon Neutral Britain to measure total organisational emissions to put a carbon reduction plan in place, offsetting their carbon footprint and supporting credible, high-quality projects.
+• Working with Carbon Neutral Britain to measure total organisational emissions, put a carbon reduction plan in place, offset their carbon footprint and support credible, high-quality projects.

-• First large-scale venue in the UK to join ISLA, demonstrating a commitment to industry sustainability.
-This includes capturing emissions from venue energy and temporary power sources, calculating catering emissions and food waste footprint, measuring how waste and recycling is managed and assessing the impact of event location on travel and accommodation for attendees and crew.
+• Being the first large-scale venue in the UK to join ISLA, demonstrating a commitment to industry sustainability.
+This includes capturing emissions from venue energy and temporary power sources, calculating catering emissions and food waste footprint, measuring how waste and recycling are managed, and assessing the impact of event location on travel and accommodation for attendees and crew.

 • Converting to LED lighting across the campus.

-• Collects rainwater on the roof of the building, accounting for 40% of the water used for flushing toilets within the arena.
+• Collecting rainwater from the roof of the building, accounting for 40% of the water used for flushing toilets within the arena.

-• Facilitate clients to donate leftover items from conferences and exhibitions to local community groups.
+• Helping clients donate leftover items from conferences and exhibitions to local community groups.

-• Provide clients with environmentally friendly preferred suppliers.
+• Providing clients with environmentally friendly preferred suppliers.

-• Developed a waste strategy that has seen the introduction of a cardboard bailer, which means that they do not send any cardboard to recycling.
+• Developing a waste strategy that has seen the introduction of a cardboard baler, which means they do not send any cardboard to recycling.

-• Installed dispensers throughout the arena that will drastically reduce the use of single use plastic throughout the venue.
+• Installing dispensers throughout the arena to drastically reduce the use of single-use plastic across the venue.

-• Food waste processed on site via anaerobic digestion or donated to local charities across the city region.
+• Processing food waste on site via anaerobic digestion or donating it to local charities across the city region.

-• Introduced a cycle to work scheme to encourage employees to consider alternative modes of transport.
+• Introducing a cycle to work scheme to encourage employees to consider alternative modes of transport.

-• Are committed to becoming Carbon Net Zero by 2030, twenty years ahead of the events industry target of 2050.
+• Committing to becoming Carbon Net Zero by 2030, twenty years ahead of the events industry target of 2050.

-• Usage of 100% Renewable electricity across our entire campus.
+• Using 100% renewable electricity across the entire campus.

-• 33% of retail catering menus on offer are plant-based across the arena.
+• Ensuring 33% of retail catering menus on offer are plant-based across the arena.

-• Where crockery is not available, biodegradable cups that break down into wax and return to nature in less than a year, without microplastics are in use.
+• Using biodegradable cups where crockery is not available.
+These break down into wax and return to nature in less than a year, without microplastics.

-• Carbon labelling on food menus, empowering clients to make sustainable food choices
+• Providing carbon labelling on food menus, empowering clients to make sustainable food choices.

-• Sponsored sustainable industry events, delivered sessions alongside Sodexo Live! on food waste and hosted event legacy workshops for clients.
+• Sponsoring sustainable industry events, delivering sessions alongside Sodexo Live! on food waste, and hosting event legacy workshops for clients.

-• Use no single-use plastics in our Convention Centre.
+• Using no single-use plastics in the Convention Centre.

-• Has an in-house team that provides every event with a carbon measurement report, which will measure the footprint of on-site activities.
-Event organisers can then use these learnings to implement positive changes at any future events.
+• Providing an in-house team that gives every event a carbon measurement report, measuring the footprint of on-site activities.
+Event organisers can then use these learnings to implement positive changes at future events.

 For more information, including Exhibition Centre Liverpool's 2025 sustainability deliverables, you can view their full strategy here.

 We want to create more sustainable events and help our attendees do the same.
-Here is how we are putting our B Corp values into action:
+Here is how we put our B Corp values into action:

-• Carbon measurement: in partnership with isla, we use the TRACE platform to measure emissions and actively reduce our carbon footprint for 2025 and beyond
+• Carbon measurement: in partnership with isla, we used the TRACE platform to measure emissions and actively reduce our carbon footprint for 2025 and beyond.

-• Sustainable procurement: our B Corp-aligned procurement process requires suppliers to demonstrate their own sustainability initiatives.
-We prioritise partners who share our commitment to social and environmental impact
+• Sustainable procurement: our B Corp-aligned procurement process required suppliers to demonstrate their own sustainability initiatives.
+We prioritised partners who share our commitment to social and environmental impact.

-• Low-carbon catering: we prioritise seasonal, local produce and are swapping high-carbon foods for lower-carbon meats, vegetarian, and vegan options
+• Low-carbon catering: we prioritised seasonal, local produce and swapped high-carbon foods for lower-carbon meats, vegetarian and vegan options.

-• Zero-waste focus: we operate a paperless event experience with digital agendas and online marketing.
-The majority of our onsite signage is returned to depots for specialist recycling
+• Zero-waste focus: we operated a paperless event experience with digital agendas and online marketing.
+The majority of our onsite signage was returned to depots for specialist recycling.

-• Renewable energy: we prioritise venues that use renewable energy sources and are located near major public transport routes to encourage low-emission travel
+• Renewable energy: we prioritised venues that use renewable energy sources and are located near major public transport routes to encourage low-emission travel.

-• Circular materials: we encourage exhibitors and sponsors to use sustainable, reusable, or recyclable construction materials for their onsite presence
+• Circular materials: we encouraged exhibitors and sponsors to use sustainable, reusable or recyclable construction materials for their onsite presence.

 Continuous improvement is at the heart of being a B Corp.
 We are committed to constantly evolving our event practices to lead our industry toward a more sustainable and equitable future.

-Here are some ways you can help us reduce our collective environmental impact:
+Here are some ways delegates helped us reduce our collective environmental impact:

-• The venue is located in the city centre, all hotels and social venues are located by walking distance from each other – walk and explore the city, use public transportation or the city bikes instead of taking taxis, where possible.
+• The venue was located in the city centre, with all hotels and social venues within walking distance of each other.
+Delegates were encouraged to walk and explore the city, use public transport or use city bikes instead of taking taxis, where possible.

-• If you can’t avoid flying, please note that there are excellent bus shuttles running from the airport to the city centre.
+• For those who could not avoid flying, excellent bus shuttles were available from the airport to the city centre.

-• Calculate your carbon footprint using the WWF environmental footprint calculator.
-Whether you’re able to attend or not, it’s a great tool for tracking your impact on the planet and learning about what changes you can make to limit it.
+• Delegates could calculate their carbon footprint using the WWF environmental footprint calculator.
+Whether they were able to attend or not, it is a useful tool for tracking impact on the planet and learning about changes that can help limit it.

-• Please make sure to deposit your lanyard and badge in the reuse boxes provided at conference registration.
+• Delegates were asked to deposit their lanyards and badges in the reuse boxes provided at conference registration.

-• Please follow the waste separation instructions at the venue.
+• Delegates were asked to follow the waste separation instructions at the venue.

-• There will be water fountains at key points, please bring a reusable water bottle with you.
+• Water fountains were available at key points, and delegates were encouraged to bring a reusable water bottle.

-• Be thoughtful about all conference-related printing that you do and aim to reduce this where possible.
-Agendas and floor plans will be provided on the app and the venue will be providing free wifi, so there is no need for printing.
+• Delegates were encouraged to be thoughtful about all conference-related printing and reduce this where possible.
+Agendas and floor plans were provided on the app, and the venue provided free Wi-Fi, reducing the need for printing.

-• Pens and paper will not be provided to delegates to encourage the re-use of both paper and pens.
-Delegates should bring notepads made from scrap paper or utilise digital notes features on handheld devices.
+• Pens and paper were not provided to delegates to encourage the reuse of both paper and pens.
+Delegates were encouraged to bring notepads made from scrap paper or use digital notes features on handheld devices.

-• Alternatively, use the ‘notes’ feature on the digital conference platform instead of using a pen and paper to take notes.
-This feature will allow users to add personal notes for each session and email a copy as a spreadsheet
+• Alternatively, delegates could use the ‘notes’ feature on the digital conference platform instead of using pen and paper to take notes.
+This feature allowed users to add personal notes for each session and email themselves a copy as a spreadsheet.

 We are B Corp™ Certified

-We are immensely proud that Haymarket Media Group is now a Certified B Corp, meaning our entire global business meets the highest standards of verified social and environmental performance, public transparency and legal accountability.
+This event was hosted and organised by Wonderly, part of Haymarket Media Group, a Certified B Corp™.
+This means our entire global business meets the highest standards of verified social and environmental performance, public transparency and legal accountability.

 Our standards & accreditations